SAP/abap-to-json/docs/basic.md

     }
 }
 ```
 Look into sub-attributes of the "form" field.
-They can not be easily mapped into any ABAP structure, because attribute names contain spaces, special characters, etc. The best way would be to deserialize this fragment in a table with a key, corresponding to the attribute name.
-The example code for deserialization then will look like this:
+They can not be easily mapped into any ABAP structure, because attribute names contain spaces, special characters, etc. The best way would be to deserialize this fragment in a table with a key corresponding to the attribute name.
+The example code for deserialization will then look like this:
 ```abap
 TYPES: BEGIN OF ts_name_value,
          name TYPE string,